Scroll to navigation

 Set a primary algorithm for data compression, which can be set with an optional compression level.
 Alternative algorithms could be specified and separated by colons.
 See the output of mkfs.erofs --help for a listing of the algorithms that mkfs.erofs is compiled with and what their respective level ranges are.

 Set extended options for the filesystem.
 Extended options are comma separated, and may take an extra argument using the equals ('=') sign.
+To disable a feature, usually prefix the extended option name with a caret ('^') character.
 The following extended options are supported:

 Forcely record the whole files into a special inode for better compression and it may take an argument as the pcluster size of the packed inode in bytes.
-(Linux v6.1+)
+(Linux 6.1+)

 Enable global compressed data deduplication to minimize duplicated data in the filesystem.
 May further reduce image size when used with -E fragments.
-(Linux v6.1+)
+(Linux 6.1+)

 Force generation of compact (32-byte) inodes.